Countertop Wars: Granite VS Silestone

 Granite VS Silestone: Find Out Who Wins The Countertop War

 Granite VS Silestone?
-We’ve all been patiently waiting for this day and its finally here!
-Everything you have ever wondered about regarding the many differences between the very popular granite countertops and Silestone, the leading quartz supplier in the world!
-The list of differences between Silestone and Granite are truly going to shock you!
+Today we put these products head to head.
+Everything you have ever wondered about regarding the many differences between very popular granite countertops and Silestone, one of the world’s leading quartz suppliers.
+The list of differences between Silestone and granite is probably going to surprise you!
 Follow along with NSMotif to learn all about granite vs Silestone.
 Trust us, you don’t want to miss this extremely fun and informative article!

 Sealing is a method used on porous countertops to prevent any liquids from absorbing and staining the natural stone.
-Sealing is also used to prevent bacteria build up on the countertops.
+Sealing is also used to prevent bacteria build up on your countertops.
 With different natural stones such as granite, you will need to seal your countertops because they are porous by nature.
 A porous stone has many cracks and pores that unfortunately cannot be seen by the naked eye that soak up any spills and bacteria like a sponge.
 Porous stones need to be sealed annually to prevent any of this from happening.
-Since Silestone countertops are nonporous, sealing is not particularly something you must worry about.
-Go Silestone!
+Since Silestone countertops are nonporous, sealing is not something you even need to worry about.
+Point for Silestone!

 A. Granite Tops

 It is no secret that some countertops are actually man-made.
 While there are many benefits that come with an engineered countertop, many homeowners prefer to go with more natural options.
 If you are looking for natural countertops then granite is a perfect choice for you!
-Granite is an igneous rock that is quarried straight from the planet in very large blocks that are sawn into slabs and fabricated into the countertops you see in your home.
+Granite is an igneous rock that is quarried straight from the planet in very large blocks then cut into slabs and fabricated into the countertops you see in your home.

 3. High Temperatures Will Char And Burn Quartz Stone

-The resin found in quartz or Silestone, unfortunately, cannot stand high temperatures.
-Putting a hot pan or pot on its surface will more than likely burn and damage the countertop.
-We have heard a fair share of horror stories about crock pots causing big nasty burn rings on the quartz surface but never have we seen Silestone, specifically.
+The resin found in quartz or Silestone, unfortunately, cannot withstand extremely high temperatures.
+Putting a hot pan or pot on its surface will risk burning or damaging the countertop.
+We have heard a fair share of horror stories about crock pots causing burn rings on a quartz surface but never have we seen Silestone, specifically.
 This is a problem that you will not have to face or worry about when you choose granite because granite stone is made forged in fire, literally.
-You could place anything on your granite tops and they will be just fine.
-Go, Granite!
+You could place nearly anything on your granite tops and they will be just fine.
+Go, granite!

 5. Silestone Costs More Than Granite Stone